-Property, valuations have been undertaken during the year by Wilks Head & Eve LLP, an external firm of property valuation professionals.
-One asset was valued internally by an in house qualified valuer.
+Property, valuations have been undertaken during the year by Capita (property & infrastructure) Ltd, an external firm of property valuation professionals.
+Three assets were valued internally by an in house qualified valuer.

 For the purpose of these disclosure notes, only material classes of assets have been separately identified, and all other classes have been grouped together as other operational assets.
 The different classes are valued as follows.